flightaware/swift-tcl/README.md

 This is Swift Tcl, a bridge between Swift and Tcl, providing deep integration between the two languages.

+Swift developers can use Tcl to make new and powerful ways to interact with, debug, construct automated testing for, and orchestrate the high level activities of their applications.

+Tcl developers can use Swift to gets its sweet, expressive, high performance, scripting-language-like capabilities while retaining all of their existing code.

+Either can go in for a lot or a little.

 Developers can extend Tcl by writing new commands in Swift and extend Swift by writing new commands in Tcl.
-Tcl commands written in Swift are smaller and cleaner and require far less scaffolding, argument handling and code interpreter result management than those written in C.  They are a joy.
+Tcl commands written in Swift are tiny and simple compared to those written in C.  They are a joy.

+Soon, the bridge will be able to automatically generate Tcl interfaces to existing Swift functions and classes through automated scanning of Swift source.

 Likewise through introspection, automation and a bit of static hinting, Tcl procedures appear as native Swift functions, with argument names, default values and "normal" native Swift argument and return data types.